loveaffair69/loveaffair/ROLES.md

 Respsibilities are considered to be compatamentalized

+ - Aestectics Director
+  - Designing the newsletter
+  -

  - Creative Direction
   - Booking
   - Tech
  - Outreach and Voluneering
   - Manage inerest in the projects
+  - Create and maintain a list of contacts
+  - Maintain a newsletter
+ - Promotion
  - Internal explicitness
  -